KitwareMedical/ITKDICOM/README.rst

 - Whitelist a set of metadata / tags required per modality
 - Whitelist metadata for anonymization
 - Use `DCMTK <http://dicom.offis.de/>`_ for heavy lifting

+This repository is currently a work in progress, and functional filters are not yet available.